dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Minimum metagenome covers can accurately estimate taxonomic composition

-We evaluated the accuracy of min-set-cov for metagenome decomposition by using benchmarks from the Critical Asssessment of Metagenome Interpretation (CAMI) [@doi:10.1038/nmeth.4458], a community-driven initiative for reproducibly benchmarking metagenomic methods.
+We evaluated the accuracy of min-set-cov for metagenome decomposition using benchmarks from the Critical Asssessment of Metagenome Interpretation (CAMI) [@doi:10.1038/nmeth.4458], a community-driven initiative for reproducibly benchmarking metagenomic methods.
 We used the mouse gut metagenome dataset [@doi:10.1038/s41596-020-00480-3],